awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_WritingCanary.md

 If you have more than a single `.js` file or you have a dependency that your script depends on, you can bundle them all into a single ZIP file that contains the folder structure `nodejs/node_modules/myCanaryFilename.js file and other folders and files`\.

-Be sure to set your canary’s script entry point as `myCanaryFilename.handler` to match the filename of your script’s entry point\.
+Be sure to set your canary’s script entry point as `myCanaryFilename.handler` to match the file name of your script’s entry point\.

 ```
 const log = require('SyntheticsLogger');